 Investing in our common stock is speculative and involves a high degree of risk.
 The following risk factors, as well as risks currently unknown to us, could materially adversely affect our future business, operations and financial condition and could cause them to differ materially from the estimates described in forward-looking information relating to us, or our business, property or financial results, each of which could cause purchasers of our common stock to lose part or all of their investment.
-In addition to the other information contained in this prospectus supplement, the accompanying base shelf prospectus and the documents incorporated by reference herein and therein, prospective investors should carefully consider the factors described in the section titled "Risk Factors" in the accompanying base shelf prospectus and our Annual Report on Form 10-K for the year ended December 31, 2022 and the factors set out below in evaluating Zymeworks and its business before making an investment in our common stock.
-Our Risk Factors are not guarantees that no such conditions exist as of the date of this report and should not be interpreted as an affirmative statement that such risks or conditions have not materialized, in whole or in part.
+In addition to the other information contained in this prospectus supplement, the accompanying base shelf prospectus and the documents incorporated by reference herein and therein, prospective investors should carefully consider the factors described in the section titled "Risk Factors" in the accompanying base shelf prospectus and our Quarterly Report on Form 10-Q for the three months ended September 30, 2022 and the factors set out below in evaluating Zymeworks and its business before making an investment in our common stock.